jvrodley/arabella/README.md

 ## Additional Information
 This is development workflow automation tuned for the OSINT community.
 We initiate the workflow from Discord because that's where these needs are identified and the drivers of this process (bcat) live there.
+We store only the information we need to run in a 3 table postgresql database.

 Demo Script and what we didn’t show (i.e. doesn't work yet)